ACCESS-NRI/access-hive.org.au/docs/about/user_support.md

 ??? abstract "What is the difference between **TEAMS** and **WORKING GROUPS**?"

-    Throughout this documentation, we are using the term **teams** to describe the teams of ACCESS-NRI.
+Throughout this documentation, we use the term **teams** to describe ACCESS-NRI's internal employees.

-    By contrast, we refer to **working groups** as the groups of the ACCESS community that work on specific ACCESS components, configurations or research.
-These are formed by the scientific community itself and ACCESS-NRI liasises with them.
+By contrast, we refer to **working groups** as the groups of the ACCESS community that work on specific ACCESS components, configurations or research topics.
+These working groups are formed by the scientific community itself, with ACCESS-NRI liaising between them.

 ## Still need help?